boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 : The logical connectivity is realized by configuring multiple devices in the Customer domain.
 The CE function is distributed.
 An example of such a distribution is the realization of an interconnection using a L3VPN service based on a distributed CE composed of a switch (Layer 2) and a router (Layer 3) (case (ii) in {{fig-50}}).

 Distributed PE:
 : The logical connectivity is realized by configuring  multiple devices in the Transport Network (provider Orchestration domain).
 The PE function is distributed.
 An example of a distributed PE is the “Managed CE service”.
-For example, a provider supplies VPN services based on CEs and PEs which are both managed by the same provider (case (iii) in {{fig-50}}).
+For example, a provider delivers VPN services using CEs and PEs which are both managed by the provider (case (iii) in {{fig-50}}).
 The managed CE can also be a Data Center Gateway as depicted in the example (iv) of {{fig-50}}.
 A provider-managed CE may attach to CEs of multiple customers.
 However, this device is part of the provider network, hence may be considered a PE device (e.g., Section 3.4.3 of {{?RFC4664}}).

 In subsequent sections of this document, the terms CE and PE are used for both a single and a distributed devices.